FanusAlameen/R3F-Almirah-Site/README.md

 ## Usage

 - Use the mouse to interact with the almirah model.
-Click over the model to open its doors and Click and hold on the model to rotate it.
+Click or Hover over the model to open its doors and Click and hold on the model to rotate it.

 ## Contributing